 Application Review and Selection

 All freshman applicants are reviewed as potential 1693 Scholars - there is no separate application process.
-The Admission Committee selects deserving applicants as potential finalists and requests that they submit two additional short essays that will be used to select students as finalists.
-1693 Scholar finalists are invited to William & Mary for a an expense-paid weekend visit each spring.
+The Admission Committee selects deserving applicants as potential finalists and requests that they submit two additional short essays that will be used to select the finalists.
+1693 Scholar finalists are invited to William & Mary for a an expense-paid weekend in April.
 Finalists will be interviewed by the selection committee, make a presentation, tour the campus and meet with faculty and students.
 From the events of this weekend the 1693 Scholars will be selected and notified shortly after their visit.

 Application, Nomination and Notification Timeline